robcarver17/pysystemtrade/docs/userguide.md

 The pathname must contain .csv files of the following four types (where code is the instrument_code):

-1. Static data- instrument_config.csv: headings: Instrument, Pointsize, AssetClass, Currency
+1. Static data- `instrument_config.csv` headings: Instrument, Pointsize, AssetClass, Currency
-2. Price data- code_price.csv: headings: DATETIME, PRICE
+2. Price data- `code_price.csv` (eg SP500_price.csv) headings: DATETIME, PRICE
-3. Futures data - code_carrydata.csv (eg AEX_carrydata): headings: DATETIME, PRICE,CARRY,CARRY_CONTRACT PRICE_CONTRACT
+3. Futures data - `code_carrydata.csv` (eg AEX_carrydata.csv): headings: DATETIME, PRICE,CARRY,CARRY_CONTRACT PRICE_CONTRACT
-4. Currency data - ccy1ccy2fx.csv (eg AUDUSDfx): headings: DATETIME, FXRATE
+4. Currency data - `ccy1ccy2fx.csv` (eg AUDUSDfx.csv) headings: DATETIME, FXRATE

-DATETIME should be something that pandas.to_datetime can parse.
+DATETIME should be something that `pandas.to_datetime` can parse.
 Note that the price in (2) is the continously stitched price (see [volatility calculation](#vol_calc) ), whereas the price in (3) is the price of the contract we're currently trading.

-At a minimum we need to have a currency file for each instrument's currency against the default (defined as "USD"); and for the currency of the account we're trading in (i.e. for a UK investor you'd need a GBPUSD file).
+At a minimum we need to have a currency file for each instrument's currency against the default (defined as "USD"); and for the currency of the account we're trading in (i.e. for a UK investor you'd need a `GBPUSDfx.csv` file).
 If cross rate files are available they will be used; otherwise the USD rates will be used to work out implied cross rates.

 See [pysystem/sysdata/legacycsv](/sysdata/legacycsv) for files you can modify.

-### Creating your own data data objects
+### Creating your own data objects

 You should be familiar with the python object orientated idiom before reading this section.

-The [Data](/sysdata/data) object is the base class for data.
-From that we inherit data type specific classes such as the [FuturesData](/sysdata/futuresdata) object.
-These in turn are inherited from for specific data sources, such as [csvFuturesData](/sysdata/csvdata).
+The [`Data()`](/sysdata/data) object is the base class for data.
+From that we inherit data type specific classes such as the [`FuturesData`](/sysdata/futuresdata) object.
+These in turn are inherited from for specific data sources, such as [`csvFuturesData`](/sysdata/csvdata).

 So the FuturesData object is defined `class FuturesData(Data)`, and csvFuturesData as `class csvFuturesData(FuturesData)`.
 It would also be helpful if this naming scheme was adhered to: sourceTypeData.
 For example if we had some single equity data stored in a database we'd do `class EquitiesData(Data)`, and `class dbEquitiesData(EquitiesData)`.

 So, you should consider whether you need a new type of data, a new source of data or both.
 You may also wish to extend an existing class.
 For example if you wished to add some fundamental data for futures you might define: `class FundamentalFutures(FuturesData)`.
 You'd then need to inherit from that for a specific source.

-This might seem a hassle, and it's tempting to skip and just inherit from Data() directly, however once your system is up and running it is very convenient to have the possibility of multiple data sources and this process ensures they keep a consistent API for a given data type.
+This might seem a hassle, and it's tempting to skip and just inherit from `Data()` directly, however once your system is up and running it is very convenient to have the possibility of multiple data sources and this process ensures they keep a consistent API for a given data type.

 #### The Data() class